Nena's Wellness Corner

 This recipe calls for only 5-ingredients, and except for dates that you might not have in your pantry at all times, the other four are simple ingredients I bet you already have.

-• 1 cup pitted whole dates
+• Pitted whole dates

-• 1/2 cup ground walnuts
+• Ground walnuts

-• 2 tablespoons unsweetened cocoa powder
+• Unsweetened cocoa powder

 • Optional: cocoa powder for coating.
 You can also coat them in shredded coconut.

-• Suppose you want to increase your energy balls’ protein content and make them creamy, but avoid using peanut butter.
+• Suppose you want to increase your energy balls' protein content and make them creamy, but avoid using peanut butter.
 You can use almond butter, cashew butter, sunflower seeds butter, or tahini.
-You can also add some protein powder
+You can also add some protein powder.

 • Experiment with different flavorings to suit your taste.
 For extra flavor, you can add spices like cinnamon, nutmeg, or cardamom.